SamuSonoIo/SamuSonoIo/README.md

 ## About Me

 I'm a Full Stack Developer with expertise in web development and software engineering.
-Based in Italy 🇮🇹, I focus on creating elegant code and developing innovative solutions that solve real-world problems.
+Based in Italy 🇮🇹.

 [**View My Portfolio**](https://www.samueledamico.com/) for detailed project showcases and professional background.